Automattic/jetpack/readme.txt

 **Major Enhancements**
 * We streamlined the default features of Jetpack to make the "out of the box" experience better.
-* Want to add a recurring donation or membership to your site?
-You'll want to check out our new Membership Block!
 * WordPress 5.2 will add a new Site Health section to your dashboard.
 Jetpack already integrates with it, letting you know that your Jetpack features are working!

 **Enhancements**